-Manchester United bound Lukaku says joining 'biggest club in the world'
+United-bound Lukaku says joining 'biggest club in the world'

-Romelu Lukaku said he was delighted to be moving to "the biggest club in the world" after Manchester United agreed a fee to sign the Belgium international striker from Everton.
+(Reuters) - Romelu Lukaku said he was delighted to be moving to "the biggest club in the world" after Manchester United agreed a fee to sign the Belgium striker from Premier League rivals Everton.

+United said on Saturday they had agreed a fee for Lukaku with the Merseyside club, which was reported by British media to be an initial 75 million pounds ($96.68 million).

+British media said on Sunday that Lukaku had completed his United medical in Los Angeles.

-British media reported that the fee for the 24-year-old would be around 75 million pounds ($96.68 million), making him the club's second most expensive signing after last year's world record deal for French midfielder Paul Pogba.
+The Belgian is set to become the Old Trafford club's most expensive signing since last year's world record deal for France midfielder Paul Pogba, who rejoined the 20-times English champions for 89 million pounds from Juventus.

-"Who would say no to the biggest club in the world?", Lukaku told ESPN.
+"Who would say no to the biggest club in the world?", Lukaku told ESPN in an interview.

 "When (Manchester United) came calling, I didn't have to think twice.
 So I'm really delighted to hopefully be part of their history.